Workbench-Build/workbook/docs/design.md

 - Expensive (it's hard to solve)
 - Mandatory (it must be solved)

 You should be able to explain the problem you're solving, [why](https://simonsinek.com/product/start-with-why/) it's important, and how the world will be better once you've solved it.
 Everyone should get it.
 It should be so obvious they ask why they didn't think of it first.
-Ideally it can become a [meme](https://en.wikipedia.org/wiki/Meme).
-If people don't get it, work to make it simpler or find a better problem to solve.
+[Don't make it boring](https://avc.com/2011/09/minimum-viable-personality/).
+Make it a [meme](https://en.wikipedia.org/wiki/Meme).
+If people don't get it, make it simpler or find a better problem to solve.

 **Questions to ask:**